-Cybersecurity is important because cybersecurity risk is increasing.
-Driven by global connectivity and usage of cloud services, like Amazon Web Services, to store sensitive data and personal information.
+Both inherent risk and residual risk are increasing, driven by global connectivity and usage of cloud services, like Amazon Web Services, to store sensitive data and personal information.
 Widespread poor configuration of cloud services paired with increasingly sophisticated cyber criminals means the risk that your organization suffers from a successful cyber attack or data breach is on the rise.

-The importance of cybersecurity
+The Importance of Cybersecurity

 Governments around the world are bringing more attention to cybercrimes.
 GDPR is a great example.
 It has increased the reputational damage of data breaches by forcing all organizations that operate in the EU to: